+Programme JGMMA

-Programme code: JGMMA Programmestart: Education Cycle: Autumn 2023 First-cycle level Confirmed by: Dean 2012-05-21 Education of old.
-Revised by: Council for Undergraduate and Masters Education 2022-06-14 Version: 13
+Confirmed by: Dean 2012-05-21

+Revised by: Council for Undergraduate and Masters

+Education 2023-06-15

+Version: 14

 Title of qualification

 Degree of Bachelor of Science with a major in Business Administration

 Programme overview

 To remain competitive in the marketplace, companies are challenged to continuously develop and attune their market offerings to contemporary customer demands and technological change.
 Likewise, increasing competition for attention reveals the importance of managing and maintaining valuable relationship with all relevant stakeholders.
 In consequence, more than ever, product development and launch, sales, market reach and communications are matters of great importance.
 The Marketing Management programme takes its origin in this complexity.
 The aim is to educate students to be well equipped to support companies' renewal and growth by leading projects and functions within marketing.
 To this end, the education is specifically oriented towards the area of marketing, but also gives students a fundamental understanding of general functions in business and of international markets.